Our mission is to strengthen strategic partnerships through arts and culture to build a vibrant, thriving community.

 The training she received there was unparalleled.
 After 17 years and several other business ventures, she decided to put all the priceless training and knowledge to work for herself and is the CEO of Lady Byrd Enterprise

 Jermaine Anderson is a Cambridge native, a US Army Veteran and an entrepreneur.
-Jermaine has been a Community activist since his early 20s.
+Jermaine has been a community activist since his early twenties.
 He is currently on the board of the Dorchester Chamber of Commerce where he serves on the government affairs committee.
-He also formed the Delmarva Minority business Alliance, a group formed the the Dorchester Chamber of Commerce.
+He also formed the Delmarva Minority Business Alliance (DMBA), a group formed with the support of the Dorchester Chamber of Commerce.

 Jermaine is committed to social and economic empowerment and seeing Cambridge being the best it can be for all of it residents.